 How does acupuncture work?

 In Chinese Medicine theory, the body contains various meridians or channels that Qi (pronounced “chee”) flows through.
 Qi can be considered like a vehicle for the blood – when Qi is blocked, stagnation results.
 Blood cannot be delivered properly and the tissues cannot be nourished by the blood.
 The free flow of Qi through the various meridians in the body is necessary for optimal health.
-Acupuncture acts like a reminder for our bodies to let the qi flow smoothly.
+Acupuncture acts as a reminder for our bodies to let the qi flow smoothly.
 When this occurs, we are healthy, balanced and free of dis-ease.

 Acupuncture can be used to strengthen the body’s constitution and promote healthy functioning.
 Specific acupuncture points and techniques can be used to nourish the qi, blood and organ systems thereby lessening symptoms of fatigue and dysfunction.
 The goal of Chinese medicine is to bring the body back into harmony by addressing both the root of the dysfunction as well as the symptom pattern.